40843245/ASP.NET-core-MVC/quickstart guide.md

 That's done.
 Just wait for a minute.

 ## understand the process of running the application
+### process of running the application after the server successfully connected and ready to render first web page.
+Let's dive in this part first -- `process of running the application after the server successfully connected and ready to render first web page`.

+I'm doing so because I think this is a fundamental part and is the simplest if you familiar with these [prequisites]().

+Then we will dive it into these parts in following section respective -- `process of running the application before the server successfully connected`

 You can understand the process of running the application with debugger and breakpoint.

 The [Demo project of Autofac demo1 in ASP.NET core MVC architecture](https://youtu.be/-q6rQ4UnKUY) illustrate the process of running the application with debugger and breakpoint.